codenet/understanding-rust-vmm/serial_console.md

     ...
 }
 ```
-The serial console object created is then registered to the device manager using `register_pio` method for the specific range of address `0x3f8..0x3f8 + 8`, so that it can store the mapping of address range to device and whenever some request for the addrress arrives, it can check for the concerned device.
+The serial console object created is then registered to the device manager using `register_pio` method for the specific range of address `0x3f8..0x3f8 + 8`, so that it can store the mapping of address range to device and whenever some request for the address arrives, it can check for the concerned device.
 ```rust
 impl<T> PioManager for T
 where